MicrosoftDocs/azure-dev-docs/java/migrate-tomcat-to-tomcat-app-service.md

 ### Migrate scheduled jobs

 To execute scheduled jobs on Azure, consider using [Azure Functions with a Timer Trigger](/azure/azure-functions/functions-bindings-timer).
 You don't need to migrate the job code itself into a function.
-The function can simply invoke a URL in the application to trigger the job.
+The function can simply invoke a URL in your application to trigger the job.

 Alternatively, you can create a [Logic app](/azure/logic-apps/logic-apps-overview) with a [Recurrence trigger](/azure/logic-apps/tutorial-build-schedule-recurring-logic-app-workflow#add-the-recurrence-trigger) to invoke the URL without writing any code outside your application.